cryptoadvance/specter-desktop/docs/faq.md

 Alternatively, you can also define --port 80 if you want to have it on default http port of the computer.

 One drawback though is that with http and **external access** you will not get camera scanning functionality.
 It is an issue if you are using specter-DIY as it's necessary to scan QR codes with signed transactions.
 To fix that you will need a self-signed certificate, we have a document on that [here](https://github.com/cryptoadvance/specter-desktop/blob/master/docs/self-signed-certificates.md)

+## *How can I access the Specter Desktop web interface with my phone?*

+Similar as above, add `--host 0.0.0.0` when starting the Specter server (to bind the Specter server to the local IP of the machine that you are running Specter on), thus `python -m cryptoadvance.specter server --host 0.0.0.0`.
+You can then access the Specter server with your phone by typing `http://LOCAL_IP_OF_MACHINE_RUNNING_SPECTER:25441/` in the phone's browser.
+Note: Your phone and the machine running Specter have to be connected to the same LAN for this simple approach to work.
+You might also need to adjust your firewall settings on the machine running Specter.
+For remote access of your Specter server check the [Tor docs](https://docs.specter.solutions/desktop/tor/).

 ## *Keep getting: No matching distribution found for cryptoadvance.specter*